do-me/fast-instagram-scraper/README.md

 *Update December 2020*: Hashtags will be mined around 4-5 times faster due to larger batches even though Tor end nodes get blocked more often than for location IDs.

-*For newbies*: See the Helper_Functions.ipynb juypter notebook to get a quick idea of how Fast Instagram Scraper works!
+*For newbies*: See the Helper_Functions.ipynb jupyter notebook to get a quick idea of how Fast Instagram Scraper works!

 ## Command Line Version
 ![Fast Instagram Scraper](https://github.com/do-me/fast-instagram-scraper/blob/main/fast-instagram-scraper-cli.gif)